kevsup/cs225a/README.md

 This repository contains the code for the simulation of robotic mail delivery.
 Video demo: https://www.youtube.com/watch?v=3RRNnR1ZjW8r

+The controller code is in project_starter_code/controller.cpp The visualization code is in project_starter_code/simviz.cpp

 ## Dependencies
 The project depends on the sai2 libraries from Stanford.